-We also use the latest digital tools including IT and AI to analyze massive amounts of data including expenses, purchases, and financial statements and monitor for signs of impropriety in an effort to prevent and rapidly detect improper conduct.
-The analysis results are also used for the on-site inspections and internal audits mentioned above.
+We also fully utilize the latest digital tools, such as IT and AI, to analyze a massive amount of data on expenses, sale and purchase accounting and financial statements, etc., and monitor for signs of improper conduct so we can prevent and discover them early.
+These analysis results are also utilized in the aforementioned on-site inspection activities and internal audits.

 Booklet of Global Code of Conduct & Ethics(COCE)

 The booklet provides behavioral guidelines regarding the 10 creeds of the Global Code of Conduct & Ethics (COCE) in greater detail.